-The A.S. program is a major stepping stone in the region for students wishing to complete their degree at a four-year institution.
+The A.A. program is a major stepping stone in the region for students wishing to complete their degree at a four-year institution.
 Several jobs in Eastern's region require employees to have a four-year degree, and Eastern provides an affordable and accessible way for students to attain a bachelor's degree.
+Additionally, Eastern offers several dual credit and early entrance courses, allowing motivated high school students to graduate with 30 or more credits before attending college.
+This helps these students graduate college earlier, with less student debt, and quickly enter the workforce.